 Creative endeavors rarely pay off immediately.
-Authors spend months and months writing a book and then possibly years after that to get it published.
+Authors spend months, even years writing a book and then possibly spend years after that to get it published.
 Creative people labor over their creations without certainty that anything is going to happen once finished.

-As an artist, you invest countless hours into your work, and then you may have to spend a comparable amount of time building your following and gaining exposure before you see results–and even then there is no guarantee of a payday.
+As an artist, you invest countless hours into your work, and then you may have to spend even more time building your following and gaining exposure before you see results–and even then there is no guarantee of a payday.

-Creative careers are a gamble.
+Creative income through art sales is a gamble.
 If you want financial stability and consistency, you shouldn’t quit your day job.

 If I needed more money right now, I wouldn’t be an artist.
 So, when my sales decrease, it’s okay because I’ve built my lifestyle to withstand financial insecurity.

-You shouldn’t change your art to please other people.
+You shouldn’t change your style to make art sales.